NEW Guide: Martinique Beach Provincial Park.

 Coastal Barren Beauty

 If you’ve done any #coastal hiking in Halifax, you’ll be familiar with the landscape, known as “coastal barrens”.
 If you’ve visited these coastal habitats in warm months, however, you know that they are anything but barren.
 These open areas are sparse with trees but dense with rare vegetation, lichen, and wildlife.
-These presentation notes via the Mersey Tobeatic Research Institution highlight many of the unique aspects of this habitat.
+This report on the ecological importance of Owls Head on the Eastern Shore, digs into the details of what makes these coastal barrens of unique and why they should be protected.

 Commonly known as Heath or Heather, blankets of flowering shrubbery turn these rocky, barren windswept surfaces into an ocean of green during warm months.
 One of the most common types is known as “Bunchberry”.
 Bunchberry is recognizable for its white flowers, which aren’t actually flowers.
 The four white petals making up the “flower” are actually leaves, the flowers themselves are bunched inside (something I know thanks to the trusty book “Trees And Shrubs Of The Maritimes“).